Crow people: 1875–1899

 Two years later, in early July 1875, Crow chief Long Horse was killed in a suicidal attack on some Sioux, who previously had killed three soldiers from Camp Lewis on the upper Judith River (near Lewistown).
 George Bird Grinnell was a member of the exploring party in the Yellowstone National Park that year, and he saw the bringing in of the dead chief.
 A mule carried the body, which was wrapped in a green blanket.
 The chief was placed in a tipi "not far from the Crow camp, reclining on his bed covered with robes, his face handsomely painted".
 Crow woman Pretty Shield remembered the sadness in camp.
 "We fasted, nearly starved in our sorrow for the loss of Long-Horse."

 Exposed to Sioux attacks, the Crows sided with the U.S. during the Great Sioux War in 1876–1877.
 On 10 April 1876, 23 Crow enlisted as Army scouts.
 They enlisted against a traditional Indian enemy, "... who were now in the old Crow country, menacing and often raiding the Crows in their reservation camps."
 Charles Varnum, leader of Custer's scouts, understood how valuable the enrolment of scouts from the local Indian tribe was.
 "These Crows were in their own country and knew it thoroughly."

 Notable Crows like Medicine Crow and Plenty Coups participated in the Rosebud Battle along with more than 160 other Crows.

 The Battle of the Little Bighorn stood on the Crow reservation.
 As most battles between the US and the Sioux in the 1860s and 1870s, "It was a clash of two expanding empires, with the most dramatic battles occurring on lands only recently taken by the Sioux from other tribes."
 When the Crow camp with Pretty Shield learned about the defeat of George A. Custer, it cried for the assumed dead Crow scouts "… and for Son-of-the-morning-star [Custer] and his blue soldiers …".

 On 8 January 1877, three Crow participated in the last battle of the Great Sioux War in the Wolf Mountains.

 In the spring of 1878, 700 Crow tipis were pitched at the confluence of Bighorn River and Yellowstone River.
 Together with Colonel Nelson A. Miles, an Army leader in the Great Sioux War, the large camp celebrated the victory over the Sioux.

+In 1882, during the cattle boom, the US government responded to ranchers' demands for more land and pressured the Crow to cede the Western part of their reservation.